 Rep. Anthony Sabatini, a Republican, is one of the law’s architects.
 In a letter, he has said that the only people who have authority over this matter would be the landscape architect or arborist in their expert opinion.
 The local government should have no way to affect or control the outcome of the decision.

 Gina Grimes, the Tampa City Attorney, has commented that the city intends to follow the law.
 She thinks the landscape architect or arborist should have documentation on whether a tree is dangerous to property or people.
-She knows that the workers can’t be forced to hand them documentation, but without the paperwork, they could be removing trees illegally.
+She knows that the workers can’t be forced to hand them documentation, but without the paperwork, they could be shredding trees illegally.

 Jonathan Lee, the certified arborist who evaluated the Grady property, has said that the new law doesn’t allow him to say a tree could be dangerous.
 His job is to assess risk.
 The property owner decides to remove the tree.
 He said that he did a thorough job on the Grady property and said to leave three healthy grand oaks alone.
 He continued that the city is upset they lost some power and have known about these cuttings before the incident.
 They are purposely misrepresenting his findings.